 Author has written 9 stories for Harry Potter, Battlestar Galactica: 2003, Pokémon, Inheritance Cycle, Lord of the Rings, Sword Art Online/ソードアート・オンライン, and A song of Ice and Fire.

 Current Progress (the only place you can find frequent updates on my stories):

 - Double Jeopardy: Chapter 32, "Werecats" - 0 words

 REVISION: improvement of chapters 1-20, as I've been promising for months.
-Current progress: Chapter One complete!
+Current progress: Chapter Three complete!

 - Throes of Fate: Chapter 6, "Eragon and Aragorn" - 1500 words (I'll get back to this soon, I promise.)

 - Harry, of House Potter: I'm sorry, (only) Double Jeopardy fans.
 My muse wouldn't leave me alone.
 At least I have a schedule this time.
 Part One: almost complete.